fwolfst/kalindar/README.md

 Kalindar does not care about timezones!

-Kalindar gets confused by re-occuring events, they are shown, but better do not modify.
+Kalindar does not let you edit recuring events.

 ### Configuration

 Configuration is done in config.json .
 There one or many calendar (ics) files and the locale can be set.
+Note that only the first calendar defined here can be edited.

 ## Contributing